captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## REBECCA:
 Dammit John, that book is mine, too.
+---
+## REBECCA:
 Those plays are mine and Ali’s and your sons’…
+---
+## REBECCA:
-And I should tell you to abandon this thing just so I can have you at home, so your children can have you… You know, the little people who sleep here at night.
+And I should tell you to abandon this thing just so I can have you at home…
+---
+## REBECCA:
+So your children can have you…
+---
+## REBECCA:
+You know, the little people who sleep here at night.
 ---
 ## JOHN: